AttiqueAhmed/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Group project for the course "Intro to CS" by NOUMAN ALI, YASIR NAWAZ, ATTIQUE AHMED University of Central Asia, Naryn Kyrgyzstan
+Group project for the course "Intro to CS" by NOUMAN ALI, YASIR NAWAZ, ATTIQUE AHMED University of Central Asia, Naryn, Kyrgyzstan